 Preview Pane or sometimes called “preview tab” is a part of Windows Explorer’s feature that first goes to the public on Windows Vista.

-Then this feature is became quickly accepted by Windows 7 user and Microsoft decided to include Preview Pane on the latest Windows 10.
+Then this feature is became quickly accepted by Windows 7 users and Microsoft decided to include Preview Pane on the latest Windows 10.

 Here’s a guide for you to enable Preview Pane on Windows 10 – no matter what version update installed.